-Launch a Counter Strike: Global Offensive (CS:GO) server on Ubuntu 18.04
+Running a Counter Strike Global Offensive Server on Ubuntu 18.04

 Counter Strike: Global Offensive (CS:GO) is a first-person shooter by Valve.
 Hosting your own server gives you full control over your game and game modes, so you can play the exact flavor of CS:GO you want.
 This guide contains instructions on how to download the dedicated server and launch the game server.